- Written by Dr.Mehmet Demircioglu

 The last question is what happens if you are hit.
 If one accidental hit would make you panic for weeks, the return may be too early emotionally even if the medical risk is already lower.
 A controlled return is often better than a faster return.

 For most patients, the first 10 to 14 days should be strict protection.
-After that, light, controlled, non-contact activity can return only if the scalp is healing well.
-Harder non-contact training should build gradually around the following weeks, without tight headwear or heavy scalp friction.
+After that, light, controlled activity without contact can return only if the scalp is healing well.
+Harder training without contact should build gradually around the following weeks, without tight headwear or heavy scalp friction.

-For true football match play, basketball contact, boxing, wrestling, jiu-jitsu, rugby, MMA, heading a ball, or any sport where head impact is realistic, my usual preference is closer to 3 months unless the case has been reviewed and the sport can be modified safely.
-Some patients will be cleared differently by their own surgeon, but a high-impact sport should not become an early experiment.
+For true football match play, basketball contact, boxing, wrestling, jiu jitsu, rugby, MMA, heading a ball, or any sport where head impact is realistic, my usual timing is closer to 3 months unless the case has been reviewed and the sport can be modified safely.
+Some patients will be cleared differently by their own surgeon, but an impact sport should not become an early experiment.

 If you returned too early once and nothing happened, do not use that as permission to repeat the risk.
 If you have already had a hit, stop, assess the scalp, send photos to your clinic when needed, and return to a more controlled plan.
-A hair transplant should be planned around long-term growth, not one impatient week.
+Plan the transplant around long-term growth, not one impatient week.

 The main question is practical.
 Do not ask only whether the grafts are secure.
 Ask whether the skin is healed enough for the exact sport, the exact contact, the exact headwear, and the exact conditions you will face.
 That answer protects the grafts, the donor area, and your peace of mind.